computerguided/state-diagram/doc/elements.md

 - [`ChoicePoint`](#choice-point)
 - [`Transition`](#transition)

-in the following sections, the classes are described in detail.
+In the following sections, these classes are described in detail.

 ## Enums